Kevin-CodeCrew/coding_concepts_sprint_2/javascript_objects.md

 }
 ```

-If you want to store both animals inside of a single data structure, this is what arrays are used for.
-In this case, if you want to store both of those animals in a single thing, you would put them both in an array.
+If you want to store both animals inside of a single data structure, use an array.

 ```js
 // This array is a collection of animals const animals = [cat, dog]
 ```

-Take a few minutes to watch a video about [Variables vs. Arrays vs. Objects](https://www.youtube.com/watch?v=FjSCdXd04Cs).

 ### Object Practice